 Personally I would suggest to have both standing and sitting options, in fact I am going to build this in my own office.
 Decide on your own, and check this study on standing desks as good starting point.

-[note]Back to you: What are your most effective tools, rituals you use to get more done during day, stay happy and motivated ?!?[/note]
+[note]Back to you: What are your most effective tools, rituals for getting more done during the day, staying happy and motivated ?!?[/note]